Skip to content

 Document collection and verification

-FCA registration (if applicable) Sector-specific Sector-specific Sector-specific Sector-specific
+AUSTRAC enrolment (if applicable) Sector-specific Sector-specific Sector-specific Sector-specific

-HMRC registration confirmation Recommended Recommended Recommended Required
+ATO registration confirmation (ABN/GST) Recommended Recommended Recommended Required

 Sanctions screening and adverse media